- Commissioner of the Revenue

 - The vehicle is used primarily by or for the disabled veteran.

 The types of motor vehicles eligible for exemption are:

 - Passenger car

 - Panel truck

-If you meet these qualifications, please complete the application and mail to the Commissioner of the Revenue’s office.
-You may also bring the application to the Commissioner of the Revenue’s office at 114 North Broad Street.
+If you meet these qualifications, please complete the application and mail it to the Commissioner of the Revenue's office.
+You may also bring the application to the Commissioner of Revenue's office.
 If you have not already provided the Summary of Benefits letter from the U.S. Department of Veterans Affairs previously, a copy of that letter must be attached to the application for exemption.
 The Summary of Benefits letter must provide verification of 100% service-connected, permanent, and total disability.
 If you are unsure if we have the letter on file, you may call our office at 540-375-3019 to verify.

 Once you have returned the application and identified the one vehicle that you wish to claim, the taxes will be adjusted accordingly.
-You will still be responsible for payment of the VLF, as the VLF is not exempt as it is a fee not a tax.
-A VLF can only be waived on a vehicle that has a current Disable Veteran, POW or Purple Heart tag issued by the Virginia Department of Motor Vehicles.
+You will still be responsible for payment of the vehicle license fee (VLF,) as the VLF is not exempt as it is a fee, not a tax.
+A VLF can only be waived on a vehicle that has a current Disable Veteran, POW, or Purple Heart tag issued by the Virginia Department of Motor Vehicles.
 You must notify our office if you have one of these plates on your vehicle.

 At the beginning of each year, an application will be mailed out to verify the vehicle you wish to claim for the current year.
 If you trade the exempt vehicle for a new vehicle throughout the year, a new application will need to be filed with the Commissioner of the Revenue's office with the new vehicle information.

-If you have any questions or need assistance, please call the office Monday – Friday 8:00 a.m. to 5:00 p.m.
+If you have any questions or need assistance, please call the office Monday through Friday 8 am to 5 pm.